 2012-13: Wideman skated in the AHL with Ottawa affiliate Binghamton and also played five games for the ECHL’s Elmira Jackals in his first pro season.
 After opening the year with the Jackals due to a surplus of defensemen with the AHL club, Wideman steadily saw more action with Binghamton.
 He scored 2 goals with 16 assists and was +8 with 46 penalty minutes in 60 games.
 The Senators were second in the East Division and had the AHL’s fourth-best record before being swept by Wilkes-Barre/Scranton in a first round series.
 Wideman had 1 assist and 2 penalty minutes and was an even plus/minus with 2 penalty minutes in three playoff games.
 He had 5 assists in five ECHL games with the Jackals and was +2 with 7 penalty minutes.

 Wideman is an intelligent, excellent puck-moving defenseman on the small side.
-He is very poised and patience with the.
-He also distributes and makes smart decisions with the puck too.
+He is poised and patience with the puck and distributes and makes smart decisions.
 One of Wideman’s best attributes is his smart and effective use of his stick, particularly in taking away passing/shooting lanes.
-He possesses a very shot and can get pucks to the net.
-Wideman is a very good skater with good foot speed that transitions remarkably well.
-Though he isn’t overly physical, Wideman will play the body when necessary.
-Wideman is positionally sound, but his small stature and especially lack of strength make it difficult for him to contain bigger opposing forwards.
-As Wideman gets stronger that part of his game should improve.
+He possesses an accurate shot and can get pucks to the net.
+Wideman is a very good skater with good foot speed and transitions remarkably well.
+Wideman will play the body when necessary and is combative despite his lack of stature.
+He is positionally sound, but his size makes it difficult for him to contain bigger opposing forwards.